jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (d) ensuring the effective and efficient management of the activities of the local authority; and (e) maintaining systems to enable effective planning and accurate reporting of the financial and service performance of the local authority; and
-  (f) providing leadership for the staff of the local authority; and (g) employing, on behalf of the local authority, the staff of the local authority; and (h) negotiating the terms of employment of the staff of the local authority.
+  (f) providing leadership for the staff of the local authority; and (g) employing, on behalf of the local authority, the staff of the local authority (in accordance with any remuneration and employment policy); and
+  (h) negotiating the terms of employment of the staff of the local authority (in accordance with any remuneration and employment policy).
 (3) A chief executive appointed under subsection (1) is responsible to his or her local authority for ensuring, so far as is practicable, that the management structure of the local authority—
   (a) reflects and reinforces the separation of regulatory responsibilities and decision-making processes from other responsibilities and decision-making processes; and
   (b) is capable of delivering adequate advice to the local authority to facilitate the explicit resolution of conflicting objectives.